nitinlavate/SQL-Project/README.md

 ---

 ## 🚀 **Conclusion**
-The **Inventory and Finance Tracking System** ensures a structured, efficient, and scalable approach to **inventory management and financial tracking**.
+The **Showroom Management System** ensures a structured, efficient, and scalable approach to **inventory management and financial tracking**.
 It provides transparency, accurate record-keeping, and better decision-making for suppliers, showroom owners, and customers. 📊✅